textileio/community/docs/a-tour-of-textile.md

 #### The feed API

 The feed API provides a few different modes to drive feed-based UIs.
-Take a look at the usage text from the command-line tool (`textile feed --help`):
+Take a look at the usage text from the command-line client (`textile feed --help`):

 ```
 Usage: